 Congratulations on choosing to focus on one word for the year!
 I’m telling you, skipping the long resolution list is well worth it.
 Choosing to focus your intention is setting yourself up to have a VERY successful year.

-And if you want some more goal setting with intention, check out my article on how to get EXACTLY what you want.
+And if you want some more goal setting with intention, check out my article on how to use the SMART method to set goals.
 This is the year we choose to live intentionally.